 Name Age

-Stephen S. Yoder 42
+Stephen S. Yoder 43

-James Geraghty (3) 63
+James Geraghty (2)(3) 64

-Michael Richman (1)(3) 57

-Steven Prelack (2) 60

 Ann Barbier, M.D., Ph.D.
-54
+(3)(4) 55

 Jean-Pierre Bizzari, M.D.
-(3) 63
+(3)(4) 64

+Peter Kiener, D.Phil.
+(2)(4) 66

-Christopher Kiritsy (1)(2) 52
+Christopher Kiritsy (1)(2) 54

+Michael Richman (1)(3) 58

+Matthew L. Sherman, M.D.
+(1)(4) 63

-- (1) Member of the compensation committee
+(1) Member of the Compensation Committee

-- (2) Member of the audit committee
+(2) Member of the Audit Committee

-- (3) Member of the nominating and corporate governance committee
+- (3) Member of the Nominating and Corporate Governance Committee - (4) Member of the Science and Technology Committee

 Our Board of Directors has reviewed the materiality of any relationship that each of our directors has with Pieris, either directly or indirectly.
-Based upon this review, our Board has determined that the following members of the Board are "independent directors" as defined by The Nasdaq Stock Market: James Geraghty, Michael Richman, Steven Prelack, Ann Barbier, Jean-Pierre Bizzari, Julian Adams, and Christopher Kiritsy.
+Based upon this review, our Board has determined that the following members are "independent directors" as defined by The Nasdaq Stock Market: James Geraghty, Ann Barbier, Jean-Pierre Bizzari, Peter Kiener, Christopher Kiritsy, Steven Prelack, Michael Richman and Matthew L. Sherman.

 Stephen S. Yoder.
-Stephen S. Yoder joined Pieris Pharmaceuticals GmbH as Chief Executive Officer in January 2010.
-He joined the Board of Directors of Pieris and was appointed as Chief Executive Officer and President in 2014.
+Stephen S. Yoder joined Pieris Pharmaceuticals GmbH as Chief Executive Officer in January 2010 and was appointed to the Board of Directors of Pieris and became Chief Executive Officer and President in 2014.
 Prior to joining Pieris Pharmaceuticals GmbH, from July 2003 to December 2010, he led the intellectual property and legal departments at MorphoSys AG, a biotechnology company involved in the development and research of antibodies, as General Counsel.
 Prior to MorphoSys AG, from September 1999 to June 2003, he worked in several Washington, D.C. law firms, specializing in a life sciences intellectual property practice.
-Mr. Yoder holds degrees in molecular biology and Spanish from Grove City College and a Juris Doctorate, with honors, from The George Washington University Law School.
-As an attorney, he is licensed to practice before the United States Patent and Trademark Office, and in the jurisdictions of Maryland and Washington, D.C.
-We believe that Mr. Yoder adds value to our Board of Directors based on his intimate knowledge of our business plans and strategies of our business and his years of experience in the biotechnology and life sciences industry.
+Mr. Yoder holds degrees in molecular biology and Spanish from Grove City College and a Juris Doctorate, with honors, from The George Washington, D.C.
+We believe that Mr. Yoder is qualified to serve on our Board of Directors due to his intimate knowledge of our business plans and strategies of our business and his years of experience in the biotechnology and life sciences industry.

 James Geraghty.
-James Geraghty joined the Board of Directors of Pieris in May 2017 and was appointed as Pieris' Chairman of the Board of Directors in December 2017.
-Mr. Geraghty is an industry leader with thirty years of strategic and leadership experience, including more than twenty years as a senior member of executive teams at biotechnology companies developing and commercializing innovative therapies.
-He was most recently an Entrepreneur in Residence at Third Rock Ventures, a leading biotech venture and company-formation fund, and previously served as Senior Vice President, North America Strategy and Business Development at Sanofi, which he joined upon its acquisition of Genzyme.
-Mr. Geraghty spent twenty years at Genzyme, where his roles included Senior Vice President International Development, President of Genzyme Europe, and General Manager of Genzyme's cardiovascular business.
-He is Chairman of the Board of Idera Pharmaceuticals and Juniper Pharmaceuticals and serves on the Board of Voyager Therapeutics and Fulcrum Therapeutics.
+James Geraghty joined the Board of Directors of Pieris in May 2017 and was appointed as Pieris's Chairman of the Board of Directors in December 2017.
+Mr. Geraghty is an industry leader with 30 years of strategic and leadership experience, including more than 20 years as a senior member of executive teams at biotechnology companies developing and commercializing innovative therapies.
+He was most recently, from May 2013 to October 2016, an Entrepreneur in Residence at Third Rock Ventures, a leading biotech venture and company-formation fund, and previously served as Senior Vice President, North America Strategy and Business Development at Sanofi, which he joined upon its acquisition of Genzyme.
+Mr. Geraghty spent 20 years at Genzyme, where his roles included Senior Vice President International Development, President of Genzyme Europe, and General Manager of Genzyme's cardiovascular business.
+He is Chairman of the Board of Idera Pharmaceuticals and Orchard Therapeutics and serves as a Board member of Voyager Therapeutics and Fulcrum Therapeutics.
 He is also a member of the BIO Ventures for Global Health Board of Directors.
+Mr. Geraghty previously served as Chairman of the Board of Juniper Pharmaceuticals.
 He started his career in healthcare strategy consulting at Bain and Company.
 A graduate of the Yale Law School, Mr. Geraghty holds an M.S. from the University of Pennsylvania and a B.A. from Georgetown University.
-We believe that Mr. Geraghty adds value to our Board of Directors due to his strong life sciences pedigree and extensive background in company building.
+We believe that Mr. Geraghty is qualified to serve on our Board of Directors due to his strong life sciences pedigree and extensive background in company building.